 DriveEasy only has a mobile app offering available.
-It doesn’t offer a telematics device option that plugs into your car like some other companies offer, including Progressive.
-If you’re enrolled in DriveEasy, you must have the mobile app on your phone.
-The app will track your driving behavior to offer you safe driving tips and also calculate your driving score.
+It doesn't offer a telematics device option that plugs into your car like some other companies offer, including Progressive.
+If you're enrolled in DriveEasy, you must have the mobile app on your phone.
+The app will track your behavior and your vehicle to offer you safe driving tips and also calculate your driving score.

 DriveEasy is interactive and has a fun and competitive aspect to it.
-If other family members are enrolled in DriveEasy, you can see how you rank among family members with your driving score.
-This can be a fun way to encourage safe drivers in your family vehicle.
+If you have family members on your policy, you can see how you rank among family members with your score.
+This can be a fun feature you can use to encourage safe drivers in your family vehicle.
 Make sure you remove any outdated drivers on your phones too!

 In most cases, driver tracking programs such as DriveEasy offer drivers a discount for participating in the program and practicing safe driving habits.
 Progressive Snapshot and Allstate Drivewise are two examples of other telematics programs that offer drivers discounts.
 The discounts are determined based on your score.
-Currently, there’s no information on if and how much of a discount you can get by earning a good driver score using Geico’s DriveEasy.
+GEICO claims you could see significant savings on your car insurance bill.
+The program may also help you become a better driver.

 1. Distracted driving

 It tracks two types of distracted driving: handheld phone calls and active phone use.
-Handheld phone calls include any time you pick up your phone to answer or make a call while you’re driving.
+Handheld phone calls include any time you pick up your phone to answer or make a call while you're behind the wheel.
 Active phone use includes touching your phone for any reason.
-This could include unlocking your phone, touching it to schedule a GPS trip, texting and so on.
-All of these behaviors are monitored by the app to determine distracted driving.
+This could include unlocking your phone, touching it to schedule a GPS trip, texting, and so on.
+All of these behaviors are monitored by the app to determine distraction.